Go Beyond Basics: Elevate Your API Development with MVC in Go (Golang)

 Project Structure:

-Building on the foundational project structure, you'll further refine and optimize the organization of your Go web application:
+Building on the foundational project structure, you'll further refine and optimize the organization of your Go API:

 financial-transaction-service/